getfretless/firstjs-private/docs/06a-String-Concatenation.md

 ## Vocab time: _literal_

-When a use a string value by wrapping it in quotes, that's called a string _literal_.
+When you use a string value by wrapping it in quotes, that's called a string _literal_.
 In general, a _literal_ is a value referenced directly, as opposed to being referenced in a variable or something else.

 ```js
 var first_name = 'Dave';